Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Results and Analysis

 \subsection{Impact of Pre-training}

+When pre-trained models like Whisper are fine-tuned exclusively on code-switching data, the system degrades their performance on existing languages.
+This is a well-documented phenomenon in the literature~\cite{two_stage_lora}.
+It is often attributed to catastrophic forgetting or a distributional shift as the model adapts to achieve high performance on an unseen domain.

-We also explored the impact of pre-training strategies on CS-ASR performance and presented the results in Table~\ref{tab:pre-train}.
+To explore solutions to the distributional shift, we also evaluated the impact of pre-training strategies on CS-ASR performance and presented the results in Table~\ref{tab:pre-train}.
 Training a Conformer-L model directly on the mix of monolingual data and code-switching data obtains higher performance than sequentially pre-training on monolingual data and fine-tuning on code-switching data.
 This suggests that CS-ASR systems benefit from both cross-lingual and monolingual knowledge during training.
 While incorporating code-switching data in the training data moderately degrades monolingual ASR performance, it results in higher overall performance than both the pre-training and the fine-tuning strategies.
 The pre-trained Whisper-small model demonstrates an inherent ability to handle code-switching due to its large-scale multilingual pre-training.
 Fine-tuning the Whisper-small model on the ASRU leads to higher performance on both in-domain ASRU Mandarin and code-switching test data, while significantly degrading the performance on the LibriSpeech test-clean set.

 One interesting observation about the performance of Whisper models in CS-ASR tasks is the gap between the ASRU and SEAME datasets.
 The Whisper-small model reaches a Mixed Error Rate (MER) of 24.9\% on the ASRU test set but performs significantly worse on SEAME, with MERs above 60\% on SEAME test sets.
 This may be attributed to the translation ability of Whisper models from Mandarin to English.
 Since Mandarin consistently serves as the matrix language in ASRU and English as the embedded one, this translation ability may help the model recognize the code-switched segments more accurately.